Human Resource Development and Skill Enhancement

 Training for Young Employees

 Daiwa Securities Group views the first two years of an employee's career as a period for their basic training for becoming a professional.
 Accordingly, we implement the Daiwa Basic Program that covers this period of training.
 The program sets the items and levels that should be acquired, and organically combines group training, OJT, e-learning, and support for the acquisition of qualifications.
 We have been conducting an educational program called “Q-Road” for employees in their third to fifth year of employment.
 This program helps them improve their knowledge, techniques, and mindsets so that they can achieve “Quality No.1” in the industry.
 It sets high-level goals for them to further promote their growth.

 We provide twice-a-year skills training aimed at enhancing the skills and techniques that employees themselves want to improve as an opportunity for them to acquire various skills and special knowledge.
-We offer roughly 30 kinds of e-learning, which employees can take when it is most convenient for them, and two-way online instructor-led training.
+We offer e-learning, which employees can take when it is most convenient for them, and two-way online instructor-led training.
 We have thus developed a training system that can better satisfy employees' motivation for self-development.
 For example, in the "Inheritance and Business Succession Master" course, which is led by a practicing tax accountant, employees learn basic knowledge of laws and systems and then acquire practical skills by generating output through case studies.
-The course helps the participants to acquire the skills and specialized knowledge necessary for conducting high-quality solutions business, and many of participants have stated that the course helped them better understand customers’ issues and needs and provide solutions to address them.
-In addition, a wide range of training programs on coaching, digital literacy and other topics have been made available so that employees can choose programs according to their career aims, regardless of their own department and duties.
+The course helps the participants to acquire the skills and specialized knowledge necessary for conducting high-quality solutions business, and many of participants have stated that the course helped them better understand customers' issues and needs and provide solutions to address them.
+In addition, we offer a wide range of training programs, such as programs for acquiring knowledge of M&A, real estate, and other solutions and enhancing digital literacy, so that employees can choose programs according to their career aims, regardless of their own department and duties.

 Training for Veteran Employees